Christopher Gill: Biography

 Gill served as Conservative MP for Ludlow from 1987 to 2001, when he stepped down.
 He was known as the "Butcher from Ludlow" because of his family company being a meat processing firm.
 He had the Conservative whip withdrawn over the EC Finance Bill on 28 November 1994.

 As a constituency MP, Gill fought against the closure of local cottage hospitals.
 Gill was also known for being an expert on areas of European Union legislation, and he was a notable Eurosceptic.

 Shortly before leaving Parliament in 2001, he resigned his membership of the Conservatives.
 In 2006, Gill announced that he had joined the UK Independence Party (UKIP), having endorsed the party's policies at the 2004 European Parliament election.
 He was an elected member of UKIP's National Executive Committee from 2007 until 2010.
 He stood for Ludlow as a UKIP candidate at the 2010 general election, coming fourth with 2,127 votes, 4.4% of the total, losing his deposit but almost tripling the 2005 vote.
 At the time of the election, Gill stated that his reasoning for standing was: "I am standing against 'call me Dave's' Tories because I cannot tolerate their utter contempt for the concerns of voters on matters of immigration, economy, individual liberty and the broken promise of a referendum on the Lisbon Treaty."

-He was chairman of The Freedom Association from 2001, before becoming its president in 2007.
+Gill was chairman of The Freedom Association from 2001, before becoming its president in 2007.